conmeehan/conmeehan.github.io/blast+tutorial.md

 This tells the operating system to add the directory containing the BLAST programs to our path.
 Make sure you change this to whatever path you set for the installed files.

-TNo matter what approach you used for installation, test that this works by typing
+No matter what approach you used for installation, test that this works by typing

 blastn

 If you get an output like “BLAST query/options error: Either a BLAST database or subject sequence(s) must be specified” then BLAST+ is installed correctly

 Most often when using BLAST+ we wish to ether create a custom database or a local version of a pre-made database to BLAST against.
 Several pre-made databases are provided by NCBI [here](ftp://ftp.ncbi.nlm.nih.gov/blast/db/).
 These are often very large and are split into several files (take a look at the amount of files needed for nr).
-A smaller one is the pdb database.
+One such database is the pdb database.
 This is a dataset containing all the protein sequences associated with PDB files (protein structure files).
-We will use this database for this tutorial.
+We will use a subsection of this database for this tutorial.

-Download the zip file [here](ftp://ftp.ncbi.nlm.nih.gov/blast/db/pdbaa.tar.gz).
+Download the zip file [here](https://raw.githubusercontent.com/conmeehan/conmeehan.github.io/master/pdbaa.zip).
 Inside there is a folder called pdbaa which contains many files, all of which begin with ‘pdbaa’.
 Each of these allows for a different type of search to be performed.
 You will notice each has a ‘p’ after the period.
 This denotes that a protein database has been created.
 We will see later how to create this database ourselves.

 ## Exercise 2: performing a basic BLASTp search